cardat/data_inventory/README.md

 3. Double-click to run the web2py.exe file and go to `127.0.0.1:8000/cardat_data_inventory` in your browser
 4. In the top right corner, sign up with a local username and password

+The default is to use a local SQLite database.
+To change this, edit the DAL specification in `models/db.py`, providing the remote database name, hostname, and authentication details as required.
+Note that if you are connecting to an existing database for the first time (e.g. shared database among multiple instances of the app), include the `fake_migrate_all = True` argument.
+This can be removed afterwards.

 ## General database structure